celibrary/System_Lib/WordPress.md

 Go to wordpress directory - /var/www/html/wordpress
 `ls`
-will see a configure file - wp-config-sample-php we need to copy this file and alter it.
+will see a configure file - wp-config-sample-phpwe need to copy this file and alter it.
 `sudo cp wp-config-sample.php wp-config.php`

 Check that our copy is there using `ls`